zxtres/cores/zxspectrum/exp28/README.md

 # Changelog

+## Version 090923

+- Messed up with ICAPE primitive, not allowing core loads from flash.
+Now it's (hopefully) fixed.
+- Wonder what other things are broken because of this :\  OK!
+I know about the RTC issue.
+Working on that!

 ## Version 080923

 - Added second UART for faster and more reliable comunication with the RP2040 in the middleboard